rbourgeois33/kokkos_H2D_incompatible_layouts_experiments/README.md

 # some_timings_kokkos
-Some timing of kokkos experiments.
-To be launched and profiled with nsight systems
+Some timing of kokkos experiments corresponding to View's layouts.
+To be launched and profiled with nsight system.

 get kokkos and mynvtx:
 ```